PepTalks Byron Bay, 9 June 2017

 LOCATION: Byron Bay Surf Club, Bay Street, Byron Bay, NSW 2481

-Includes a glass of wine on arrival and light refreshments during interval (cash bar also available).
+Includes a glass of Yealands wine on arrival and light refreshments from Remedy Kombucha during interval.
 Allpress Espresso will be there for your coffee cravings, serving the best tasting coffee around sourced from top grade Arabica beans from sustainable farms across the world.
 Please feel free to arrive a little early, unwind and get to know everyone.
-During the break there’ll be sweet treats, and you’ll receive a gift bag with ethical goodies to keep the good vibes going long after the event!
+During the break there’ll be sweet treats from Combi, and you’ll receive a gift bag with ethical goodies from Weleda, Outland Denim, Thunderpants and more to keep the good vibes going long after the event!

 We’ll also be running The Peppermint Pitch – a one-minute opportunity for three audience members to share their life-changing concept for a creative, sustainable or social business – with the audience favourite set to receive $300 from magazine and a feature on our blog to help promote that vision.
 If this is of interest, be sure to leave a note in the comments section when you book!